hLuo27/hLuo27.github.io/_pages/about.md

   - CEO (March 2019 - March 2020)
   - Board Member (March 2019 - March 2023)
   - VP of Organizational Partnerships (April 2017 - April 2019)

-## Research Experience

-**Stark Research Group, UC Berkeley Statistics Department** (September 2018 - November 2020)

-I worked on the Look Who's Talking project to examine differences in the number, nature, and duration of interruptions in academic job talks based on the presenter's gender.

-**Family and Culture Lab, UC Berkeley Psychology Department** (January 2017 - May 2018)

-I worked on the Kids and Family Project, a longitudinal study that examined the risk and protective factors for mental health adjustment in Chinese-American immigrant children.

-## Teaching Experience

-  - TA (Undergraduate Student Instructor): Data Science (Spring 2020, Fall 2019)
-  - Group Tutor: Data Science (Spring 2019, Fall 2018), Probability Theory (Spring 2018), Linear Algebra (Fall 2017)

 ## Education

 **University of Texas at Austin** (Expected: 2024)